shivak123/ETL_API/README.md

 <br> 1.
 We have one date column in the data we have extracted which is Published_utc. which Return results published on, before, or after this date.
 So we have utilized this as our lastmodified date column for our full and inc load

 <br> 2.
-Case 1:  Initial_load in our function by default set to False which means its a full load.
+Case 1:  Initial_load in our function when the flag is set to True which means its a full load.
 And when our published_utc = '1900:01:01'

 <br> 3.
 Case 2 : when the flag is set to False. the fucntion will take the data from yesterday as our inc load